JOJ0/discodos/README.md

 `disco import -a 123456`

-To add a release to DiscoBASE **only** (because it's been already added to your collection via the Discogs web interface) you just use the import command in the setup script with a release ID attached.
-(Sidenote: Unfortunately this way takes significantly longer because of drawbacks in how the collection data is accessible via the API):
+To add a release to DiscoBASE **only** (because it's been already added to your collection via the Discogs web interface), just use the import command with a release ID attached.
+(Note: Unfortunately this way it takes significantly longer because of drawbacks in how the collection data is accessible via the API):

 `disco import 123456`